 Essentials for on the plane :

-A couple of changes of clothes; nappies if needed; something warm eg. a fleece or a blanket; wipes; tissues; snacks and goodies.
+A couple of changes of clothes; nappies if needed; something warm eg. a fleece or a blanket; wipes; tissues; snacks and goodies; things to do and distract!
 Oh, and something for your little one to suck on for take-off and landing- to help avoid ear pain.

 Your cabin bag:

 Assume there will be little room for manoeuvre when in the plane, so I recommend having a soft bag to put under the seat in front of you.
-Then to save too much rummaging around, organise stuff into separate bags/ pouches so you can find it more easily.
-A backpack can be good so you’re hands-free when you arrive
+Then to save too much rummaging around, organise stuff into separate bags/ pouches (ideally of different colours) so you can find it more easily.
+A backpack can be good so you’re hands-free when you arrive and you can stuff it under the seat in front,

 My daughter loves the kiddies snack box on Easyjet.
-I make my own version, now we’re miles from Europe.
-I try to include things that won’t spoil if they get a bit warm on the way and when opened.
+I make my own version; I try to include things that won’t spoil if they get a bit warm on the way and when opened.
 Suggestions: sarnies (jam, just bread with slices of cheese separate to put in later) fruit (soft fruit in a non-squashable box) biscuits, crackers, cereal bars, raisins and other dried fruit, such as mango.

-Crayons, a notepad, little toys (not balls- they’ll get lost), a board game, play dough.
-Take an iPad or other, with series or a film downloaded, headphones and a portable charger.
+Crayons, a notepad, a board game, play dough, stickers, little toys (not balls- they’ll get lost).
+To add to the time and intrigue, try wrapping the toys up.
+It’s worth having an iPad or tablet, with a series or a film downloaded plus headphones ( so you don’t annoy people) and a portable charger.

 For when you’re there: